OctavioProfeta/OctavioProfeta.github.io/index.md

 Let's continue the analysis based on war-related genres.
 To do so, we've selected movies that have an assigned genre which contains the term 'war'.

-We first compare the compound sentiment of war-related movies to all other ones :
+Okay, war is bad, we've said it before, but is it really ?
+Let's take a look at the compound sentiment of the movies that have a war-related genre, compared to all other movies :

 <p align="center">
 <iframe src="compound_sentiment.html" width="750px" height="500px" frameborder="0" position="relative"></iframe>